University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Within five business days of the employee’s spouse receiving official notice of leave from deployment.

-Leave for Voting
+15.0 Leave for Voting

-Supervisors may allow the use of compensatory time, annual leave, flexible scheduling and/or LWOP on the day of a primary, general, or special election to allow employees reasonable time for in person voting.
+Supervisors may allow the use of annual leave, compensatory time, flexible scheduling, and/or LWOP on the day of a primary, general, or special election to allow employees reasonable time for in-person voting.

-Leave Without Pay (LWOP)
+16.0 Leave Without Pay

 Faculty employees may refer to the Faculty Manual for more information about faculty leave without pay availability, restrictions, and procedures.

-Requesting LWOP
+16.1 Requesting LWOP

 Employees are to submit requests for extended LWOP in Workday.
 See the Workday Request a Leave of Absence reference guide.

-Family Medical Leave
+16.2 Family Medical Leave and Paid Family Medical Leave

-Accruals While on LWOP
+16.5 Accruals While on LWOP

 Faculty and AP employees do not earn annual or sick leave while on full leave without pay, i.e., not working any days in a calendar month.

-Benefits Eligibility
+16.6 Benefits Eligibility

-Faculty or AP employee is using eight hours of paid leave per month to keep benefits in effect for up to four months for their own condition or parental leave.
+• Faculty or AP employee is not eligible for FML, not on protected PFML, is on disability LWOP or parental leave, and is using eight hours of paid leave per month to keep benefits in effect for up to four months for their own condition or parental leave.

 Review the following for more information regarding eligibility for benefits during periods of LWOP:

-Military Leave
+17.0 Military Leave

 The University grants leave with pay and LWOP for military leave to employees called to active duty or to take part in any active training duty with any of the armed forces of the United States.

-Military Leave With Pay
+17.1 Military Leave with Pay

 Employees must be granted military leave with pay not to exceed 21 working days during each year in order to report for active duty or to take part in active training duty in any of the following:

-• Washington National Guard
+• Washington National Guard;

-• Army reserves
+• Army reserves;

-• Navy reserves
+• Navy reserves;

-• Air Force reserves
+• Air Force reserves;

-• Coast Guard reserves
+• Coast Guard reserves;

 • Any organized reserve or armed forces of the United States.